CONGRATULATIONS TO OUR OUTSTANDING

 HIGH SCHOOL STUDENTS!

-Congratulations to Juniors Abigail Larson and Gavin Neubauer!
-They have been named the Zimmerman High School Excellence in Community, Education and Leadership (ExCEL) Award nominees for 2021.
+Congratulations to juniors Davis Artisensi-Skime and Hailee Zimpel!
+They have been named the Zimmerman High School Excellence in Community, Education and Leadership (ExCEL) Award nominees for the 2021-2022 school year.
 Their applications will now advance and be considered in the statewide Minnesota State High School League awards program.

 The ExCEL Award